lordi/jazzmate/README.md

 --------------

 The program is written in Haskell and interfaces with the JACK audio daemon to receive MIDI input.
-This happens in the MIDIBridge module by creating a Chan and subsequently feeding MIDI messages to it.
+This happens in the MIDI.JackBridge module by creating a Chan and subsequently feeding MIDI messages to it.

 The Main module is responsible to collect the notes from the Chan and store them in a state variable.
 It creates a GTK window and uses Cairo to render a display of the pressed notes.

-Last but not least, the Core module consists of purely functional code to manipulate scales and retrieve chords.
+Last but not least, the core of the program consists of purely functional code to juggle with notes, scales and chords.
+To do that, I incorporate a nice and clean Haskell module called MusicTheory (also available (here)[https://music-theory.googlecode.com/]) that implements a great deal of western music theory.
+Whenever needed, this is extended in the Core module.

 Requirements
 ------------